 In ’91, he moved to San Francisco where he and wife Jill formed The Old Joe Clarks.
 The Old Joes worked hard and made three nuanced, highly acclaimed Americana-esque records.
 1996’s Town of Ten, 1999’s Metal Shed Blues, & 2003’s November.

 In ’99 after relocating to Portland, Oregon, Coykendall was able to expand his home studio and begin working other artists.
 One of those artists was M Ward.
 Their first collaboration was Ward’s 2003 masterpiece Transfiguration of Vincent.
-Soon after, Coykendall became a member of Ward’s touring band (also with She & Him), which continues to this day.
-In 2007 Coykendall finally gave up his day job to focus solely on music.
-Attrition pays off.
+Soon after, Coykendall became a member of Ward’s touring band (also with She & Him).

 In 2012 Coykendall released his third solo record titled Chasing Away the Dots via Portland’s Fluff & Gravy Records.
 Dots is a widely varied, moody yet playful record with a lived-in feel and is the perfect vehicle for Coykendall’s unfurnished vocals.
 This tidy little diamond in the rough also contained guest appearances by some of Coykendall’s musical friends including M Ward, Zooey Deschanel, Eric Earley, & Ben Gibbard.

-In late 2015 Coykendall will be releasing a new record called Half Past, Present Pending, partnering again with Fluff & Gravy Records.
+In late 2015 Coykendall released Half Past, Present Pending, partnering again with Fluff & Gravy Records.
 On this record, Coykendall takes the listener closer to the live “rig” performances by mixing excellent new compositions (check out “Hard Landing”) with compositions from his back catalogue (check out “East of Cheney” or “Spacebaker Blues”) in with fresh interpretations of other writers songs (he covers Roger Miller, Syd Barrett, etc) to great effect.
-What goes around comes around.
-He plans to be touring the states solo with the “rig” in late 2015 and on into 2016.